 He’s the love of her life.
 She just doesn’t know it yet.

 Sam’s plans are not inclusive of Marshall’s feelings, however, and he had another motive in mind.
-His plan involved rekindling romance with Zoe (Thurman), who mailed him a postcard, telling him specifically NOT to come to her wedding.
+His plan involved rekindling a romance with Zoe (Thurman), who mailed him a postcard, telling him precisely NOT to come to her wedding.
 He met her while she was on a trip to New York.
 Rain began to come down, and Sam was there to protect her from the downpour, covering her with a newspaper.
-One thing led to another, and—let’s just say–Sam was left smitten thereafter.
+One thing led to another, and—let’s just say–Sam was left smitten after that.

 Zoe (Thurman) is the beautiful, willowy bride-to-be.
 Her fiancé, Whit (Pace) is the handsome and successful director of nature documentaries, entertainment for their wedding guests at his beach-side home.
 Zoe’s brother, Teddy (Johnson), is a drunk pill-popper, who accidently invites Sam and Marshall to the reception.

-Ceremony is surprisingly entertaining and charming film, placing first time director, Winkler, in an esteemed class of his own.
-His unique method of storytelling, paired with superb acting talents, make this film more than a passerby piece of enjoyment of a film.
-It’s a cinematic enjoyment, with beautiful outdoor wedding scenes, and Thurman’s cleverly stylish and beautiful onscreen presence supersede Angarano’s neurotic and awkwardly imposed insistence’s that there has to be something between the two of them.
-In the end, not only does he realize that a marriage between he and Zoe will never occur, Sam also realizes that he wasn’t the man he, himself, thought to be.
+Ceremony (2011) is surprisingly entertaining and charming film, placing first-time director, Winkler, in an esteemed class of his own.
+His unique method of storytelling, paired with superb acting talents, make this film more than a passerby piece of enjoyment of a movie.
+It’s a cinematic delight, with beautiful outdoor wedding scenes, and Thurman’s cleverly stylish and beautiful onscreen presence supersede Angarano’s neurotic and awkwardly imposed insistence’s that there has to be something between the two of them.
+In the end, he realizes that a marriage between him and Zoe will never occur, Sam also realizes that he wasn’t the man he, himself, thought to be.
 Believing, finally, that love is simply the equivalent of two fools happening on a misunderstanding.

-This is one film that shouldn’t be overlooked, and Hollywood—take notice.
-There’s a new director in town, and hopefully, Winkler can creatively ignore his inevitable rise in popularity, and be careful not lose any of his enlightening, distinct, and impressive personality, featured in in Ceremony, his first film.
+Clearly, a film that shouldn’t be overlooked, and Hollywood—take notice.
+There’s a new director in town, and hopefully, Winkler can creatively ignore his inevitable rise in popularity, and be careful not lose any of his enlightening, distinct, and impressive personality, featured in Ceremony, his first film.

 Well done, Winkler, well done.